A career that starts with care

 Our foundation course provides the knowledge, values and skills you will need to pursue a career in public health and health care services.
 In this type of profession, it isn’t just about what you learn: it’s also about who you are.
 You will need qualities such as patience, honesty, sensitivity, tolerance, persistence, integrity, sound judgement as well as excellent communication skills.

-The foundation course has been developed to provide a broad base of skills that can be useful to students as they progress through higher education.
 As a student, you will study across a broad base of transferable knowledge and skills areas, becoming skilled in critical analysis and problem-solving, supporting you to understand how to manage, support and drive forward health care services, organisations and communities.

 Students will also be introduced to the core skills necessary to succeed in higher education, including thinking critically, researching and referencing appropriately, demonstrating appropriate numeracy and ICT skills.
 In addition to these fundamental study skills, Students will be given an introduction to the various scientific disciplines underpinning the life sciences, including the social sciences.
 Fundamental mathematical skills will be covered in order to support students’ other subjects and give them confidence in manipulating data.

 Successful completion of this degree will lead to the award of the following from ARU:

 Public Health – BSc (Hons) – Chelmsford campus.

 – UK or EU settled/pre-settled students: If you are a UK student or EU settled /pre-settled student, upon successful completion of the Foundation Year, and attainment of Level 2 English (if you don’t already hold GCSE grade 4 or above), you may wish to apply for one of the following courses, for which you’ll need to be successful at interview.

 - BSc (Hons) Nursing (Child)